ginstrom/paladin-novel/epub-master.md

 Gond's spine went rigid as he passed beneath the iron gate.
 Every step expected the shout of alarm that never came.

-Inside Darach's walls, the city stirred to life.
+Inside Blackwater's walls, the city stirred to life.
 Hawkers called their wares.
 Cart wheels rumbled over cobblestones.
 The air filled with the scents of bread and horse dung.
 But Gond felt eyes everywhere—whispers trailing him like smoke, curious glances that lingered too long.

 At the market square, his worst fears materialized.
 A wanted poster fluttered against a wooden post.
 The sketch was crude but unmistakable—his face, his brand, clear as daylight. **WANTED ALIVE – 500 ROYALS**.
 The bounty had doubled.